 Nymph and streamer fly fishing are the emphasis for anglers fishing the Madison River in the fall.
 Traditional indicator rigs with tandem nymphs and on overall length of 4-6’ work well to find the deep trout that lie low in the big holes between Varney Bridge and Ennis.

 Streamer fly fishing with a sink-tip line from a drift boat is the best way to hunt for the large Brown Trout that become increasingly active through October.
-Although they reside throughout the river, the Madison River sections near Ennis historically hold he largest of these incredible specimens.
+Although they reside throughout the river, the Madison River sections near Ennis historically hold the largest of these incredible specimens.

 Wade fishing with nymph-rigs near the Valley Garden Fishing Access Site is a fall favorite for many anglers.
 Although it can be busy with angling traffic, the experienced angler can do well amongst the crowds by focusing on the subtle, mid-river buckets that often go unfished.
 Simple rigs with weighted nymphs like a Pat’s Rubberleg followed by a small, dark Perdigon can be incredibly productive when the angler finds the right holding water.